kgatjens/react_loopback_mysql_tutorial/README.md

 Run:

 > `npm install`

 > `npm install —save react-router react-router-dom`

 > `npm install axios —save`

 > `npm start`

-No, if you go to: http://localhost:3001/ you should be able to see something like:
+Now, if you go to: http://localhost:3001/ you should be able to see something like:

 ![alt text](https://github.com/kgatjens/react_loopback_mysql_tutorial/blob/master/meetup_crud.png)